 5th Light Yellow: S,T,U,V,W,X,Y,Z

-Note: Look online and compare two diamonds from the same color group.
-When you use an online diamond viewer from a side angle, you'll notice that even two diamonds in the same color group will have one that is noticeably more yellow than others
+Note: Lab grown diamonds tend to have very consistent color.
+Compare stones from the same color group online and you'll notice that even two diamonds in the same group can vary — one might look noticeably more yellow than the other.

 IMHO, it's important that you take some time and look for a stone that looks whiter/cleaner to you (the eye clean idea here).
-Compare D-F stones to some I-J or Ks and see if you can find some in the less expensive tiers that still look clean.
+Compare D-F stones to some G-I stones and see if you can find some in the less expensive tiers that still look clean.
+With lab grown, you'll find more consistent quality in the near-colorless range.

 The measurements are as follows: Flawless - FL - No blemishes, at 10x magnification by an expert, inside or on surface.
 Internally Flawless - IFL - * just minor surface marks